bhisaac/5eFP/5eFP-SRD.md

 #### Longer Casting Times

 Certain spells (including spells cast as rituals) require more time to cast.
 Ritual spells can only be cast outside of an encounter.
-More powerful spells or spells with long casting times can only be cast once per game session and may require you to be at HQ to cast.
-Other spells can only be cast when completing a downtime round.
+Spells with a casting time of Rest can only be cast during a rest.
+Some spells can only be cast at HQ or when completing a downtime round, listed as HQ or Downtime, respectively.
 These spells may take hours or even a day to cast.
 If the location where you spend a downtime round loses HQ protection, you lose the spell without expending mana.
 You must use another downtime round at a location with HQ protection to cast it again.

 ### Cooldown